instructor-ai/instructor/docs/blog/posts/distilation-part1.md

     return emails[-1]
 ```

-Behind the scenes `instructor` will automatically detect the model and use it instead of the function body.
-Its a bit advanced but `@distil` will skip the function body and use the model instead, something like this:
+Its a bit advanced but notice that `@distil` can detect the model and call openai rather than calling the base function:

 ```python
 def distil(model):